ELLESSE: FROM THE SKI SLOPE TO WIMBLEDON

+With his arms torn steeply upwards, Boris Becker tips towards the net.
+Kevin Curren had no other choice but to transport the German serve by frame to the grandstand.
+Game, Set and Match, Becker.
+The Wimbledon Final.
+At the age of 17.
+No one was younger.
+Nobody dresses better.
+Because when Boris Becker tore his arms up, he presented by the way who had provided for his stylish appearance.
+The subtle message: When it came to clothing, the teenager had taken expertise and experience on the sacred lawn.
 Unlike Becker, Ellesse already had a wealth of experience at his disposal in 1985.
 Founded in 1959 by Leonardo Servadio in Perugia, the brand was initially dedicated to skiing.
-But the mountains were one thing, the tennis court the other, the second mainstay of the Brand.
+But the mountains were one thing, the tennis court the other, the second pillar of the fire.
 A similarly profitable one.
-Becker, Mats Wilander and Pat Cash, some of the greatest legends of white sports, used the stylish designs of Ellesse.
-Appearance and play were to merge to a unity - and it succeeded...
+Becker, Mats Wilander, Pat Cash some of the greatest legends of white sports, used the stylish designs of Ellesse.
+Appearance and play should merge to a unity - and it succeeded...

 TWO LETTERS, TWO SPORTS, ONE BRAND ICON

-Tennis and ski, plus Leonardo Servadio, an L an S, pronounced Ellesse.
+Ellesse did pioneering work.
+Where others were still looking for ways to find their way in sports OR fashion, the Italian brand simply combined both.
+It was not enough to produce only functional clothing for the tennis court.
+Also the road should turn around as soon as Ellesse products entered the asphalted catwalk.
+Before anyone even spoke of athleisure, the brand already combined street style and fashion with function.
+Always with you: the iconic logo.
+Half tennis ball, half tips of skis.
+While other brands still shyly hid their logo in the 70's and 80's, Ellesse moved his two cornerstones into the middle of consciousness.
+Tennis and skiing, plus Leonardo Servadio, an L an S, spoken Ellesse.
 Two initials, one fire.
 A promise.
-That's why they were one of the first brands to put their logo on their Ellesse articles in a large, central and highly visible way, and in the 80s they also published iconic advertisements, commercials and even calendars.
-But design was only one side, technology the other.
+Therefore they were one of the first brands to place their logo on their Ellesse articles in a large, central and highly visible way, and in the 80s they also published iconic advertisements, commercials and even calendars.
+However, design was only one side, technology the other.
 Form and function run in unison.
 With his "Pneu System", Ellesse developed an innovative cushioning system for tennis shoes and repeatedly tailored the right fabrics for intensive duels on the court.
 The functional addition to elegance and style.

 ELLESSE AT KELLER SPORTS

-ELLESSE ARTICLES OSCILLATE BETWEEN COURT AND STREET
+ELLESSE ARTICLE COMMUTING BETWEEN COURT AND STREET

 ELLESSE IN THE CENTRE POMPIDOU